Jialun-WU/TAKECare/README.md

 # TAKECare
-The data and code for the TAKECare framework, TAKECare: A Temporal-Hierarchical Framework with Knowledge Fusion for Personalized Clinical Predictive Modeling.
+The data and code for the TAKECare framework (TAKECare: A Temporal-Hierarchical Framework with Knowledge Fusion for Personalized Clinical Predictive Modeling) for review.

 Related code and data will be published in a new repository after review.

 ## 1. Install dependecies
 Install the required packages, We recommend installing these key packages with the following command.